-Power BI report server is widely used in Company environments.
-Usually in an OnPremise Active Directory domain, several Windows servers with different roles are deployed.
+Power BI Report Server is widely used in company environments, where typically several Windows servers with different roles are deployed in an OnPremise Active Directory domain.

-In this blog, I will describe how to configure user single sign on access to Power BI report server: the underlying protocol for authentication will be Kerberos and its constrained delegation which allows the Power BI report server to impersonate the connected user while accessing external data.
+In this blog, I’ll describe how to configure user single sign-on access to a Power BI Report Server: the underlying protocol for authentication will be Kerberos and its constrained delegation, which allows the Power BI report server to work as an agent for the connected user while accessing external data.

 Let’s assume we have three different servers deployed in a “sample.local” Domain:

-First part of the configuration requires the definition of the Service Principal Names (SPN) for all the SQL services.
+SAMPLE\SSRSsvc$)SAMPLE\SQL1svc)SAMPLE\SSASsvc)The first part of the configuration requires the definition of the Service Principal Names (SPN) for all the SQL services, which requires a user with Domain Administration privileges.

 SetSPN -s MSSQLSvc/SQL1.sample.local:1433 SAMPLE\SQL1svc